matttbe/fallback-to-tcp/README.md

 Apps and services using QUIC should always support a fallback to TCP.
 QUIC is using UDP on port 443, but they are not the only ones to use this port.
 It is then recommended to identify QUIC.
-It should be possible to do that by looking at the first byte of the packet payload: it should be between 192 and 255 according to RFC 9443.
+It should be possible to do that by looking at the size (min 1200 byte: RFC 9000 §8.1), and the first byte of the packet
+payload: it should be between 192 and 255 according to RFC 9443.

+Note that ideally, a tracking of the connections should be done to act only on the first packet of a connection.
+This would avoid matching packets from other protocols that might set the first byte to >192 after the initialisation of the connection.

 ### IPTables